XpecV52/KF2-Source/README.md

-All credit belongs to Tripwire Interactive, Saber Interactive, Epic Games, and other respective authors.
+All credit and rights belong to Tripwire Interactive, Saber Interactive, Epic Games, and other respective authors.

-This repository is for mod development and research purposes.
+This repository is for research and mod development purposes.